ec-europa/platform-dev/profiles/common/modules/features/nexteuropa_dgt_connector/ne_dgt_rules/README.md

 also provide the source for those states.
 ### 2.1.3.
 All translations are received for a content.
 Checks if all of requested translations have been received successfully from the DGT Translation Service.
-### 2.1.4.
-A received translation belongs to a given subset of languages.
-Checks if all preselected translations have been received successfully from the DGT Translation Service.
-### 2.1.5.
-A received translation belongs to a given translation workflow.
-Checks if received translation belongs to a given type of the translation workflow.
+The rule allows to exclude a set of languages which won't be checked.

 ## 2.2.
 Custom actions
 ### 2.2.1.
 Send the review request